Code-SameerKhan/Customer-churn-prediction-ANN/README.md

 This includes-

-* Checking and dealing with redundant values and columns
+* Checking and dealing with redundant data points and features
 * Scaling the data.
 Scaled data helping the machine learning algorithm to work better.

 # Model Building